 There are tons of activities in Singapore both indoors and outdoors for adventure lovers.
 On a rainy day, gear up for an exhilarating day at some of the best indoor activity areas of Singapore.

-- Climb Central Singapore – An indoor adventure playground that lets you display your rappelling skills, this sporting arena offers a variety of walls with different difficulty level and heights for all ages to climb.
+- Climb Central Singapore – An indoor adventure playground that lets you display your rappelling skills, this sporting arena offers a variety of walls with different difficulty levels and heights for all ages to climb.
 It is beginner-friendly and offers all the necessary precautions for your first climb.
-Experienced climbers can try their skill on advance climbing setups.
+Experienced climbers can try their skills in advanced climbing setups.
 Even kids can have a gala time at child-friendly, easy to follow climbing walls and have an exciting day as well.
 Climb Central is located at two spots in Singapore – at Kallang Wave Mall and Novena Square.

 - iFLY Singapore – How about going skydiving on a rainy day?
 Well, you can get the same experience of soaring in the air without having to jump off a plane at iFly Singapore.
 This Singapore recreational arena lets you experience the thrill of skydiving indoors.
 You do not need to be frightened of height, nor feel the jittery nerves of leaping out of a plane thousands of feet above the land.
 All you need to do is stand in a wind tunnel that would simulate a free-falling experience with all harness and safety procedures in place.

 - The Rink – Go skating during a downpour, only you wouldn’t get drenched a bit.
 The Rink is an indoor ice skating venue perfect to enjoy some fun time skating on a dull and wet day.
-Get your skating shoes on and teach yourself some new skating techniques or simple enjoy gliding on the ice rink keeping your balance in focus and avoiding falling down.
+Get your skating shoes on or buy new one from wowskates.com.au if you don’t have them, and teach yourself some new skating techniques or simply enjoy gliding on the ice rink keeping your balance in focus and avoiding falling down.
 Kids above the age of 3 can also join in on the fun with grownups.

 For kids, there are plenty of options to choose for having a thrilling day during monsoons in Singapore.
 Let your kids spend time in Singapore making delightful memories at Snow City, Bouncing Kids, Kidzania, Amazonia, KidsStop to name a few.